gyng/betabot/PLUGINS.md

 # Plugin development

-Please see [betabot-example-plugin](https://github.com/gyng/betabot-example-plugin) for an example of an external (ie. not bundled) plugin.
+Please see [betabot-example-plugin](https://github.com/gyng/betabot-example-plugin) for a complete example of an external (ie. not bundled) plugin.

 ## Example plugin